johnbumgarner/sotu_speeches_text_analysis/README.md

 </p>

 The topic <i>Weapons of Mass destruction (WMD)</i> was mentioned in 16 of the 17 State of the Union addresses analyzed.
-President Bush's 2003 speech

-he referenced WMD 29 times and terrorism 28 times.
+President Bush's 2003 speech referenced WMD 29 times and terrorism 28 times.
 It is worth noting that this speech was used by President Bush to declare his intentions to launch offensive military operations on Iraq for the express purpose of locating the WMDs allegedly being hidden by Saddam Hussein.
-Bush's 2003 State of the Union was on Jan 28, 2003 and the invasion of Iraq commenced on March 19, 2003.
+Bush's 2003 State of the Union address was on January 28, 2003 and the invasion of Iraq commenced on March 19, 2003.

 <p align="center"><br>